 In Their Water Dish

-Putting ice cubes in your dog’s water dish is a great way to keep their water cool during the summer months or if you live in a hot or dry climate, or after your dog has exerted themselves greatly.
-Most likely this won’t make the water ice cold, but it will make it colder than room temperature, and might be more inviting to your dog so that they end up drinking more and staying better hydrated.
-It’s also good for them to drink more water when they’re active so they don’t get overheated.
-It is very important for your dog to stay hydrated in the summer months so you are on the right track!
+Putting ice cubes in your dog’s water dish is a great way to keep their water cool during the summer months or if you live in a hot or dry climate, or after your dog has greatly exerted themselves.
+Most likely this won’t make the water ice cold, but it’ll be colder than room temperature.
+It might be more inviting to your dog so that they end up drinking more and staying better hydrated.